 The 2017 Ignite Campaign was recognized by CASE (the Council for Advancement And Support of Education) for its outstanding success with their 2018 CASE District III (Southern States) Grand Award for Overall Fundraising Program and 2018 CASE Circle of Excellence Bronze Award (International) for Annual Giving Programs.

 The theme of the 2018 Ignite Campaign was “Together, we rise!”
 It turned out to be most successful Ignite Campaign to date.
 Ignite offered donors more than 200 projects from which they could direct their gifts.
 This year the organizational structure of FIU was made up of 39 discrete units.
 Of these, 20 achieved 100% participation and 14 reached or surpassed 50% participation.
-The membership of the Torchbearers Society was brought to 22, as five Torchbearer planned gifts were made.
-We achieved a 73% participation level and raised $12,962,507, bringing the total amount raised in seven years to more than $21 million.
+The membership of the Torchbearers Society was brought to 28, as seven Torchbearer planned gifts were made.
+We achieved a 73% participation level and raised over $8 million.